 Reverse Grey Hair: Some Final Food For Thought (Pun Very Much Intended)

 It is important to keep in mind that hair is a by-product of blood, which means its health is determined by how healthy (or unhealthy) our body is.
 “To treat the hair and scalp, it’s not possible to obtain a good result by using topical lotions alone,” says Satchell.
 “Diet plays a big role in maintaining good hair and scalp health.”

-If keeping your waistline in check isn’t reason enough to ditch the fast food in favor of eating more organic greens, fruit and vegetables, perhaps the health (and potential recoloring) of your locks will serve to nudge you into the fresh produce aisle rather than defaulting to processed, readymade options.
+If keeping your waistline in check isn’t reason enough to ditch the fast food in favor of eating more organic greens and fruit and vegetables, then perhaps the health (and potential recoloring) of your locks will!
+Perhaps it will serve to nudge you into the fresh produce aisle rather than defaulting to processed, readymade options.